React SEO: How to Optimize Web Applications for Search Engines

 The final issue we'd like to discuss quickly using React for SEO is Lazy Loading.
 Lazy Loading solves your web app's performance issues - but when used too much, it could negatively impact SEO.
 One thing to remember is that Google crawls the DOM.
 If it's empty, the crawlers will also think the page is empty.

-Beginners developers will get usually inject content into the DOM when an event happens.
+Beginner developers will usually inject content into the DOM when an event happens.
 If the added continent was vital, then this will negatively impact your overall SEO as Google won't see the content or entirely miss internal links.

 Lazy Loading is usually done to optimize web applications and load pages quickly - but the content that Google's crawlers may miss is enough for some developers to reject the technique altogether.